ankeetghosh/Decrypting-passwords-from-the-password-lists-of-Asley-Madison-eHarmony-and-Formspring/ReadMe.txt

-Decrypting passwords from a password list, using MD5 and Sha-256 along with Salting
+Decrypting passwords from the password lists of Asley Madison, eHarmony and Formspring

 1. Ashley Madison
 Files Used=>